 You've likely switched to Linux to be able to use software that is like your previous computer's software, only better.
-By "better" you likely mean a modern but familiar user experience design, easy to understand and use, designed with security built-in, and protection from viruses and spyware included.
+By "better" you probably mean a modern but familiar user experience design, easy to understand and use, designed with security built-in, and with protection from viruses and spyware included.
 You want all of that included and upgradeable at no additional charge.
 You want it all to "just work" with minimal or no maintenance -- automatic security updates and software upgrades for both the operating system and all of your installed applications.
 You don't mind paying for software, but you prefer the "try before you buy" philosophy.
 Ubuntu MATE gives you all of that and more!

-While it's is great for users who have migrated from Windows or macOS, Ubuntu MATE is also an excellent choice for any kind of computer user, from casual home user to professional software developer.
+While it is great for users who have migrated from Windows or macOS, Ubuntu MATE is also an excellent choice for any kind of computer user, from casual home user to professional software developer.
 That's because of its modern, functionally thought-out design.
 Ubuntu MATE is capable enough for even the most experienced computer user because, well, it's Linux!
 It has the power of every other Linux built-in.
 Simply put, it provides a practical alternative to other software that can run on your computer.

 With that in mind, this book is written from the perspective that Ubuntu MATE is a typical modern Linux for the average computer user.

 Let's assume that our fictional "average user" is someone who needs to browse the Internet, check email, use a text editor or word processor, and maybe read and store document files.
 Let's also include viewing and editing photos, watching videos, listening to music, and subscribing to podcasts.
-Many of the examples in this book are from my own experiences using Linux.

-Whether you are new to Linux, upgrading from Windows or macOS to Linux, or just thinking about moving to Linux, this book will provide you with practical, day-to-day advice on how you can use Ubuntu MATE and its applications.
-This book will be a guide for new users and a reference for all users of Linux.
+Whether you are new to Linux, upgrading from Windows or macOS to Linux, or just thinking about moving to Linux, this book will provide you with practical, day-to-day guidance on how you can use Ubuntu MATE and its applications.